-If you think that a child is suffering or at risk of suffering significant harm, you must report this to the designated safeguarding lead immediately.
-On occasions when the designated
+If you think that a child is suffering or at risk of suffering significant harm, you must report this to the Designated Safeguarding Lead immediately.
+On occasions when the Designated Safeguarding Lead is not available, it should be reported to the Deputy Designated Safeguarding Lead without delay or a senior member of staff.